16 Best Waterfalls in Oklahoma

 So often the names of waterfalls perfectly describe what you can expect to see, and Natural Falls in West Siloam Springs, Oklahoma is no different.
 The towering, 77-foot-high waterfall is one of the main features in Natural Falls State Park, and it is one of the most prominent waterfalls in the state.
 It is known for its crystal-clear water and pristine beauty.

+Swimming and hiking up to the falls is prohibited in order to protect the natural surroundings but there are plenty of other viewing opportunities available.
 You might recognize the scenery as the backdrop for the 1974 movie, Where the Red Fern Grows that was partially filmed in the park.

 6. Bricktown Falls

 While Bricktown Falls is a man-made waterfall, it is a nice place to visit in Oklahoma City.
 In fact, many visitors make the falls their first stop in the city.
 The Bricktown Falls waterfall is the centerpiece of the growing Bricktown district.
-There is a lovely canal that runs through the town.

 7. Cache Creek Falls